jacmoe/retrogardens/README.md

 #### Cpu cycles
 A CPU speed of 50% works well.
-Click on the DosBox window with your mouse to grab the input, and press CTRL+F11 to decrease CPU cycles.
+Press `Ctrl+F10` to grab the input, and press `CTRL+F11` to decrease CPU cycles.
-Click CTRL+F10 to release the mouse again.
+Click `CTRL+F10` to release the mouse again.

+See the [dosboxspecialkeys][DosBox - Special Keys] wiki page for a list of key combos that you can use with it.

 #### DosBox Window